 It’s time to banish the manual processes of using screenshots as evidence of Compliance, spreadsheets, face-to-face audits, and emails and texts that never seem to stop - and finally embrace innovation.
 With Compliance automation, teams run the solution once and get results from all sources.
 The automated evidence collection provides enough information to go through the review process, ensure controls are in place, and fix whatever needs to be fixed to ensure optimal performance before the audit takes place.

-Using an automated evidence collection Compliance tool allows teams to stop doing unnecessary, repetitive work and ensure total transparency, enabling them to scale their Compliance and save resources as they grow. anecdotes, pioneers in Compliance automation solutions, can help you eliminate the use of manual screenshots as evidence of Compliance with its data-driven, evidence-based approach.
+Using a compliance automation tool for evidence collection allows teams to stop doing unnecessary, repetitive work and ensure total transparency, enabling them to scale their Compliance and save resources as they grow.
+Anecdotes, pioneers in Compliance automation solutions, can help you eliminate the use of manual screenshots as evidence of Compliance with its data-driven, evidence-based approach.